 Why do I have three Super Bowl rings and still think there’s something greater out there for me?
 I mean, maybe a lot of people would say, “Hey man, this is what is.”
 I reached my goal, my dream, my life.
 Me, I think: … it’s gotta be more than this.
 I mean, this can’t be what it’s all cracked up to be.
 I mean I’ve done it.
 I’m 27.
 And what else is there for me? . . .
 I wish I knew.
 I wish I knew.
 I mean I think that’s part of me trying to go out and experience other things.
 I love playing football, and I love being a quarterback for this team, but, at the same time, I think there’s a lot of other parts about me that I’m trying to find.
 (1)

-Tom Brady’s experience recalls the lyrics from the popular U2 song: “I still haven’t found what I’m looking for.”
+Tom Brady’s experience recalls the popular U2 song: “I still haven’t found what I’m looking for.”
 This is something we all can relate to.
-No matter what good things we might experience in life — a great group of friends, a successful final grade, a profitable work project, a spouse, a great movie, our team winning the championship, a hard-earned vacation — after a while, we discover that none of these things fully satisfy us.
+No matter what good things we might experience in life — a great group of friends, a successful final grade, a profitable work project, a spouse, a great movie, our team winning the championship, a hard- earned vacation — after a while, we discover that none of these things fully satisfy us.
 We still long for something more.
 Ultimately, everyone is looking for happiness that is deep and that lasts.

 In the biblical passage we’ll look at today, Jesus has a conversation with a woman from Samaria.
 As we witness their encounter, we’ll discover Jesus’ response to her desire (and ours) for something more.